Thunderbirds & Blue Angels Are Flying This Summer

 Every two or three years I try to make it up to Chicago in mid- August to catch the Chicago Air and Water Show held on the Chicago Lakefront.
 The Navy Blue Angels and the Air Force Thunderbirds rotate appearances at the show and are the featured attraction each year.
 Hundreds of thousands, if not even a million people, usually set their eyes to the sky and get trilled at what they are watching.

-This year the Chicago Air Show will feature the Air Force Thunderbirds over the downtown lake front on Saturday, August 20, and Sunday, August 21.
-Unfortunately, that will be the closest visit by the Thunderbirds to our area this summer.
-Meanwhile, Blue Angel fans got the opportunity to watch them fly at the Spirit of St. Louis Airport in Chesterfield, Missouri outside St. Louis in May.
+This year the Chicago Air Show will feature the Navy Blue Angels over the downtown lake front on Saturday, August 19, and Sunday, August 20.
+Unfortunately, that will be the closest visit by the Blue Angels to our area this summer.
+Meanwhile, Thunderbird fans will get the opportunity to watch them fly at Rockford, Illinois on June 3 and 4 and at Scott Air Force Base in Belleville, Illinois on Saturday, June 10 and Sunday, June 11.

 There is nothing that can compare to the Blue Angels or the Thunderbirds especially to first time air show goers.
 I remember when the Thunderbirds came to Quincy years ago to perform but, unfortunately, Mother Nature decided to cook up a storm and forced the air show to end early.
 They flew from Baldwin Field to Scott Air Force Base to miss the storm.
 Anyone remember that?

-The Windy City will be rockin’ this weekend.
-Here’s an example of what people will be seeing in Chicago this weekend.
+Here’s an example of what people will be seeing when they watch the Thunderbirds.

 Subscribe to Y101, Today’s Best Music on